Paths of Ocean Currents

 Affects of climate change on the Galapagos Islands

-To determine climate in the Galapagos temperature and percipience are tow key factors.
+To determine climate in the Galapagos temperature and percipience are tow key factors.1.Temperature:

 The Inter-Tropical Convergence Zone (ITCZ) helps guide the path of the oceans currents in the Galapagos region.
 The ITCZ results from convergence of the Humboldt and Panama Currents which flow through the Galapagos region.